Building a Pure Frontend dApp

 It’s useful to start with the big picture of the various tools available to you, and how they connect together.
 The green blocks below are built by you and the blue blocks are existing tools for you to make use of.

-Details on specific elements within the Radix dApp Toolkit:
+Let’s break each specific elements within the Radix dApp Toolkit:

-The √ Connect Button provides a common, recognizable, Radix-branded UI "button" element that allows your users to easily see that they can connect their Radix Wallet to your website, and provide a familar experience in doing so.
+The √ Connect Button provides a common, recognizable, Radix-branded UI "button" element that allows your users to easily see that they can connect their Radix Wallet to your website, and provide a familiar experience in doing so.